aws-samples/aws-lambda-layer-awscli/README.md

 # lambda-layer-awscli
-`lambda-layer-awscli` is a public AWS Lambda Layer for AWS CLI
+`lambda-layer-awscli` is a AWS Lambda Layer for AWS CLI

 # Layer ARN